coderosh-zz/ulka-remarkable-link-headers/README.md

 ## Options

-There are 6 customizable options for `ulka-remarkable-heading-anchors`
+There are 6 customizable options for `ulka-remarkable-link-headers`

 ```js
 // default values